trifectatechfoundation/teach-rs/slides/A4-traits-generics.md

 - Tell Rust what `T` can do
 - Tell Rust what `T` is accepted
 - Tell Rust how `T` implements functionality

-More bounds = more functionality inside = less flexibility outside

 ---
 layout: default